-During this year, our office was engaged with other agencies in a number of significant activities that illustrate the type of investigations we have undertaken, the thoroughness of these investigations, and the size of the Governments commitment to "leave no stone unturned."
+During this year our office was engaged with others agencies in a number of significant activities that illustrates the type of investigations we have undertaken, the thoroughness of these investigations, and the size of the Governments commitment to "leave no stone unturned."
 These illustrative activities are:

 The Army IGs investigation of what happened at Khamisiyah.